 A 0 byte attachment is an invalid PDF.
 Grants.gov recommends keeping size of attachments to 100 MB or less.

-NIH limits the size of attachments in a multi-project application to 35 MB.
+NIH limits the size of grant application attachments to 35 MB.

 To keep file sizes down, use image compression such as JPEG or PNG.
 The maximum size of images should be approximately 1200 x 1500 pixels using 256 colors.

 Grants.gov limits the characters allowed in filenames to: A-Z, a-z, 0-9, underscore, hyphen, space, period, parenthesis, curly braces, square brackets, ampersand, tilde, exclamation point, comma, semi colon, apostrophe, at sign, number sign, dollar sign, percent sign, plus sign, and equal sign.

 Since using ampersand requires special formating (i.e., &), NIH recommends avoiding the use of ampersand.